 When developing graphics software, it’s often better to think of milliseconds per frame instead of framerate.
 To achieve 60Hz each frame must take less than 16.7 milliseconds, which will translate to 60Hz.
 It’s easier to set ”budgets” when you think in terms of milliseconds.
 For example, maybe you will allocate 5ms per frame for copying data to the graphics card.

-This idea of whether its better to think of a value or its inverse comes up in other places.
-See this article Why We Should Measure by Gallons per Mile, Not Miles per Gallon.
+Milliseconds per frame is the inverse of framerate.
+This difference between a value and its inverse comes up in other contexts, see Why We Should Measure by Gallons per Mile, Not Miles per Gallon.